James Alexander Lougheed

-Sir James Alexander Lougheed, (/ˈlɔːhiːd/ LAW-heed or /lɔːˈhiːd/ law-HEED-'; 1 September 1854 – 2 November 1925) was a businessman, lawyer and politician from Alberta, Canada.
-He served as a senator for 35 years, and held a number of Cabinet positions.
+Sir James Alexander Lougheed, (/ˈlɔːhiːd/ LAW-heed or /lɔːˈhiːd/ law-HEED-'; 1 September 1854 – 2 November 1925) was a Canadian businessman, lawyer and politician who served as a senator from North-West Territories (later Alberta) from 1889 to 1925.
+He also served in cabinet positions, including as minister of the interior and minister of mines from 1920 to 1921.

 Early life

 Lougheed was born in the village of Tullamore, in Chinguacousy Township, Canada West, which is now part of Brampton, Ontario.
 Tullamore was home to many first-generation, Protestant, Irish-Canadians from the south part of county Sligo.
 The son of Irish-Protestant parents Mary Ann (Alexander) and John Lougheed, the family moved to Weston (now a community within Toronto, Ontario) when Lougheed was a child, and he attended King Street Public School (now H. J. Alexander Public School) and Weston High School (now Weston Collegiate Institute).
 He attended the University of Toronto and he studied law at the Osgoode Hall Law School in Toronto and was sworn in as a solicitor in 1881.
 In 1887 he formed a law practice with Peter McCarthy and two years later in 1889 he became a QC.

 In 1882 Lougheed moved with his brother to Winnipeg, Manitoba, and then to Medicine Hat, North-West Territories, following the newly laid Canadian Pacific Railway main line.
 One year later he moved to Calgary, then at the end of the CPR line.

 He started a legal practice in Calgary in the fields of real estate and transportation law, with the CPR as one of his main clients.
 He also invested heavily in real estate and opened a brokerage firm.
 His Lougheed Building in downtown Calgary still stands: it included the GRAND theatre which was saved from demolition in 2004 by the Company Theatre Junction The Grand.

 In 1884 James Lougheed married Belle Hardisty (1859–1936), daughter of William Hardisty and Mary Anne Allen, of the Chinook people of the Pacific Northwest.

 She was a niece of Richard Hardisty (whom James Lougheed replaced in the Senate in 1889) and Donald Smith, 1st Baron Strathcona and Mount Royal.
 In 1891 they built "Beaulieu" (now Lougheed House), a mansion in what is now the Beltline district of Calgary.
 Beaulieu became the centre of Calgary's social scene, as the Lougheeds welcomed oil millionaires, politicians, royalty, and entertainment stars to their home.
 He and Belle had six children, four boys and two girls.